BrookemWalters/BrookemWalters-Portfolio/Essays/Growth As A Data Person.md

 Before this class, I was comfortable analyzing, aggregating, and visualizing data at a base level.
 Up until this point, my experience wrangling data had an intense focus on consumer segmentation and behavior for the purpose of perpetuating consumerism.
 I heavily used point-and-click software that required a smidgen of SQL, like [Neustar Element One](https://www.home.neustar/resources/videos/elementone_demo).
 The software did all of the statistical heavy lifting.

-While my project is not quite up to the bar I’ve set for myself, given that I was a true coding beginner with two statistics courses under my belt, I am proud of all that I’ve accomplished this semester.
+While my project is not quite up to the bar I’ve set for myself, given that I was a true coding beginner with only two statistics courses under my belt, I am proud of all that I’ve accomplished this semester.
 I had to prioritize functionality over form to meet the deadline (this hurts more than you may know), but I have confidence that with more time and skill I can create beautiful visualizations that will outshine my abilities in Tableau and MS Office suite.

 ### Here are a couple of examples of my growth: